History of English cricket (1726–1750): Patronage and players

-The most prominent patrons in the 1720s were Edwin Stead (Kent), the 2nd Duke of Richmond, Sir William Gage (both Sussex) and Alan Brodrick (Surrey).
-Gage and Richmond continued to support cricket through the 1730s when additional patrons were the Prince of Wales and Lord John Sackville.
-Among the few players whose names have been recorded in the 1730s were Thomas Waymark, Tim Coleman and John Bowra.
-Edwin Stead died on 28 August 1735.
+The most prominent patrons in the 1720s were Edwin Stead (Kent), who died on 28 August 1735; the 2nd Duke of Richmond, Sir William Gage (both Sussex); and Alan Brodrick (Surrey).
+Gage and Richmond continued to support cricket through the 1730s when additional patrons were Frederick, Prince of Wales, and Lord John Sackville.
+Richmond, having adopted the famous Slindon team of the 1740s, continued his patronage through that decade until his death on 8 August 1750.